iamhosseindhv/notistack/README.md

 ```
 Use `onClickAction` prop to handle onClick event on snackbar action.
 The default behaviour of `onClickAction` is to dismiss the snackbar.
 Also, note that multiple actions for a snackbar is not supported by notistack.

+### Redux example:
+You can use notistack to send snackbars from reducers.
+This has lots of applications but particularly useful when a network request fails.
+For more information check out notistack's [minimal redux example](https://codesandbox.io/s/github/iamhosseindhv/notistack/tree/master/examples/redux-example).

 ## Contribution
 Open an issue and your problem will be solved.